 SOF visited Massachusetts in October for an overnight college trip.
 Schools visited were UMass-Amherst, Clark University, Northeastern University and Wheaton College.
 Eleventh and twelfth graders got to visit large and small public and private colleges in urban and suburban settings.

 SOF has eleventh graders take SAT and ACT prep classes twice a week during the daily schedule for a very small fee.
 Working with a prestigious outside company named Prep For Success Tutors, all and eleventh graders have an opportunity to receive excellent SAT and ACT prep training for when that important national test comes along.
 We feel this is a great equalizer in terms of making sure all students have a good chance of getting into the school of their choice.
 Low-fee test prep is one of the many important things made possible by Parents Association funding.

 In eleventh and twelfth grade, a time known as Senior Institute, students take a college class once a week taught by Felix Shen, our high school college counselor.
 In this class, students learn how to apply to college, the types of colleges they might be interested in applying to, and how to write the college essay.

 SOF juniors and seniors are also given the opportunity to visit colleges in upstate New York and Boston.
 There are several colleges that make the effort to come to SOF to present their colleges to our students.
-We are proud of our College Readiness program; it has helped our students over the past several years get into such prestigious colleges and universities as New York University, Tufts, University of Pennsylvania, Brandeis, Wesleyan, Pomona, Cornell, University of Virginia, Columbia, Barnard, University of Southern California, Middlebury, and Stony Brook as well as New York State Universities and many more.
+We are proud of our College Readiness program; it has helped our students over the past several years get into such prestigious colleges and universities as Yale, New York University, Tufts, Georgetown, University of Pennsylvania, Brandeis, Wesleyan, Pomona, Cornell, University of Virginia, Columbia, Barnard, University of Southern California, Middlebury, and Stony Brook as well as New York State Universities and many more.